Luminoid/blog/source/_posts/Git-Solutions-Collection.md

 ```

 ## [Recover a dropped stash entry](https://stackoverflow.com/questions/89332/how-to-recover-a-dropped-stash-in-git)
-If the following code is executed accidentally
+If you run the following by mistake
 ``` bash
 git stash pop
 git checkout -- .